Mohammed Nuru: Corruption scandal

 Nuru was arrested by the FBI in January 2020 under charges of "corruption, bribery kickbacks and side deals".

 Having previously been "placed on leave and removed from all decision-making since the arrest", Nuru resigned on February 10, 2020, as announced by Mayor Breed."

 In June 2021 Nuru was arrested for brandishing a knife at the San Francisco-Marin Food Bank in Dogpatch in a case unconnected to the alleged bribery.
 Nuru underwent a court ordered psychiatric evaluation and no charges resulted from the arrest.

 In January 2022 Nuru pled guilty to one count of fraud in exchange for a plea bargain.
 Nuru was subsequently sentenced to 84 months (7 years) in federal prison.
 After he was sentenced, Nuru was stripped of his city pension of $7,600 per month.
-As of 1 March 2023 Nuru is incarcerated at the United States Penitentiary, Lompoc, California.
+In 2026, Nuru was released to a residential reentry center in San Francisco.

 Over a dozen San Francisco employees and city contractors have been either charged or found guilty of bribery, money laundering, and fraud as part of the Nuru corruption scandal.